Looking for cheap flights to Paris? Or to anywhere else in the world?

 What's the easiest and fastest way to uncover cheap last-minute fares, unpublicized flash sales, and seasonal promotions from major airlines such as Delta, United, Southwest, Air Canada, Icelandair, Air France, deep discounter Ryanair, plus smaller regional carriers?

-Use a fare search tool that uses the latest technology to scan and compare tens of thousands of flights from international, regional, and low-priced budget airlines like Delta, Southwest, Icelandair, and deep-discounter Ryanair, as well as travel booking websites such as Kayak, FlightGuru, Momondo, and CheapOair.
+Use a fare search tool such as this one from GoLastMinute that uses the latest technology to scan and compare tens of thousands of flights from international, regional, and low-priced budget airlines like Delta, Southwest, Icelandair, and deep-discounter Ryanair, as well as travel booking websites such as Kayak, FlightGuru, Momondo, and CheapOair.

-After you enter your destination and date information, you can choose up to 10 flight finders to compare results.
+After you enter your destination and date information in GoLastMinute's search form, you can choose up to 10 flight finders to compare results.

 Select as many as you want - but make sure to also include GoLastMinute's own search because here's this tool's superpower: GoLastMinute's own search engine uses the latest technology to uncover unannounced flash, discount, and promotional deals as soon as they're offered, and will find cheap fares that some of the older tools miss.